Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-02-THM-Splunk-Exploring-SPL.md

 ---

-**Q1: Using the Reverse command with the search query index=windowslogs | table _time EventID Hostname SourceName - what is the HostName that comes on top?**
+**Q1: Using the Reverse command with the search query index=windowslogs \| table _time EventID Hostname SourceName - what is the HostName that comes on top?**

-*just pipe the given search string to reverse:*
+*Pipe the given search string to reverse:*

 ```index=windowslogs | table _time EventID Hostname SourceName | reverse```